-7.1 Hive Power Alpha (Q4 2017 - Q2 2018)
+7.1 Hive Power Beta (Q4 2017 - Q2 2018)

-The Alpha version will focus on a single self-consumption community, a rather simple use case even considering the existing regulation.
+The Beta version will focus on a single self-consumption community, a rather simple use case even considering the existing regulation.

-The building owner creates a Hive by staking HVTs and associates the Ethereum meters to the Hive.
-The apartment tenants buy fiat tokens with the Hive User App and use them to prepay the energy delivered to the apartment.
+The building owner creates a Hive by staking HVTs and associates the Ethereum meter prototypes to the Hive.
+The apartment tenants buy fiat tokens and use them to prepay the energy delivered to the apartment.
 By participating to the Hive, the tenants save money compared to apply regular tariffs.
 Building owners receive automatically the Hive payments and can use a part of that to pay the regular bill to the DSO.
-By using the Hive Power platform, the energy ledger is proven and tenants save administrative costs, avoiding bills and contract signings.
+By using the Hive Power platform, the tenants will save administrative costs, thanks to the automated billing system implemented using smart contracts.
 The owner risk is neglected because tokens are prepaid by the tenants.
+The truthfulness of the billing will be verifiable by thanks to the fact that the energy measured and certified by the meters will be saved on the blockchain.